How To Get More Online Donations With Content Marketing

 It’s no secret that content is king when it comes to engaging and delighting donors and members alike.

-While the execution isn’t always so clear, content marketing for nonprofits can increase visitors to your site and help to convert them into online donors.
+While the execution isn’t always so clear, content marketing can increase visitors to your site and help to convert them into online donors.

 By writing for donor intent, you can position your posts in front of a group of people ready to take an action.